 We were looking for a place to take some street photos in Umbrella Alley and came across Momokaka, a bar which is located just beside the road.
 We decided to stop by the bar for live music and spend the entire night relaxing.

 Maybe I didn’t notice any neon lights in Kuala Lumpur but I do get to see it often a lot in Georgetown, Penang.
 It was a great time to test out my new CineBloom diffusion lens filter, one of the best creative lens filters that creates the amazing cinematic glowing effect with the Fujifilm recipes which I’ve recently created for street portraits recipe.
-The film simulation recipes I’ve used for this entire trip is custom and are currently not available yet.
+The film simulation recipes I’ve used for this entire trip are custom and are currently not available yet.
 The most similar color tone is the Kodachrome film recipe for shooting street life and people.

-Day 2: Cuti-cuti Georgetown – Photo Walk
+Day 2: Cuti-Cuti Georgetown – Photo Walk

 Kek Lok Si Temple

 One of the tourist attractions and places to go when in Penang is the Kek Lok Si Temple.
 Here are the photos I took with my Yashica film camera and my Fujifilm.

 Beachside at Frandy Beach Bar & Restaurant, Batu Ferringhi

 I know that the best time for beach photography is during the sunset, but we have no choice but to shoot in the hot sun in the afternoon and avoid heavy traffic jams.
 We headed to the beachside near Frandy Beach Bar & Restaurant.